-Licensure as a professional counselor (LPC) in Michigan requires graduate level education, passing scores on a licensing examination, and a clean background check.
-In order to achieve full professional licensure, you’ll need to work under supervision for a period of at least one to two years.
+Becoming a licensed professional counselor (LPC) in Michigan requires a graduate-level education, passing scores on a licensing examination, and a clean background check.
+To achieve full professional licensure, you also need to accumulate a certain amount of supervised work hours.

 You must complete a graduate degree that includes at least 48 semester hours (or 72 quarter hours) of coursework.
 Your degree may be in counseling or in student personnel work.
-Learn more about selecting a Master's in Counseling program here.
-You will need to complete coursework in each of the following areas:
+To learn more about selecting a master's in counseling program, feel free to visit this site.
+Aspiring counselors need to complete coursework in each of the following areas:

 - Counseling techniques

 - Counseling philosophy

 - Testing procedures